microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Add-EntraGroupMember.md

 ## Description

-the Add-EntraGroupMember cmdlet adds a member to a group.
+the Add-EntraGroupMember cmdlet Adds a member to a group.

 ## Examples